steverozen/cite_and_atac_wkshp/README.md

 ### Dec 17, 2025

-## Install R, the Seurat R package and other R packages, and RStudio or other IDE
+## Install R, RStudion or other IDE, the Seurat and Signac R packages and other R packages, workshop data sets

 ### IMPORTANT: This may take over an hour.
 You must do this before the workshop